Li Li Abilities and Strategy

 Upon taking damage, your Basic Ability cooldowns refresh 50% faster and you gain 10% Movement Speed for 1 second.

 Fast Feet is triggered when Li Li takes damage from any source.
 This makes Li Li very hard to kill without burst damage or crowd control.
-Because she can move while casting most of her Abilities, Fast Feet helps to define her active (and annoying) play style.
+Because she can move while casting her Abilities, Fast Feet helps to define her active (and annoying) play style.

 3. Healing Brew

 Heal lowest Health ally (prioritizing Heroes) within 6 range for 181 (+4% per level) Health.

 Healing Brew is a powerful (and easy to use) single-target healing Ability.
 You can instantly cast Healing Brew when it comes off of cooldown by holding down "Q".
 This is the best way to use Healing Brew during combat.
 Although Healing Brew is exceptionally Mana efficient, it will drain your Mana reserves when used constantly.
 Li Li has several Talents that provide Mana sustain, and it is recommended that you take at least one each game.
 Casting Healing Brew does not impede movement, which allows you to constantly reposition while using it.